jeffreyxchan/Twitter-Crawler/README.md

 Demo the app here: <a href="https://young-river-92178.herokuapp.com/" target="_blank">Twitter Crawler</a>

 ##Description
-My first web app that allows a user to input a valid Twitter username in order to display the last 25 tweets of that username.
-It's mainly made out of <b>Node.js</b> and <b>React.js</b>.
+A web app built with <b>Node.js</b> and <b>React.js</b> that takes in a valid Twitter username and displays the last 25 tweets of that Twitter user.